Sharad79zero/Snakegame-MySQL-python/README.md

 # requirements:

-1.)python

-2.)pygame

-3.)mysql

-4.)mysql-connector-python
+1.)Python must be installed correctly and pip
+    must be added to path in windows and linux

+2.)Pygame must be installed

+3.)MySQL must be installed

+4.)MySQL-connector-python

-5.)a database named 'snakegamescores' and
+5.)A database named 'snakegamescores' and

-table named 'scores' must be made
+    table named 'scores' must be made manually.